Defense for Aggravated Battery Charges in

 This is obviously a very serious charge and requires a very serious criminal defense.
 The key here is the ‘dangerous weapon' part of the statute.
 This is a term defined in the Louisiana Courts, where not already defined by statute, and your Baton Rouge aggravated battery attorney should be prepared to fight the State on the nature of the weapon.
 An experienced criminal defense attorney will make the State prove both that there was physical contact between the parties, but also that the instrument used was a dangerous weapon.
 In cannot be that the person who is the alleged victim just thinks that the weapon was dangerous, it has to actually have been defined as, or can be defined as, a dangerous weapon.

 If you, or someone you know, has been charged with aggravated battery, hire a skilled criminal defense attorney immediately.
 Call The Ambeau Law Firm, and we will start the fight from the first day, and work diligently to get you the best outcome possible in your criminal defense matter.

 Under Louisiana law, La.
 R. S. 14:34.
 Aggravated Battery:

 A. Aggravated battery is a battery committed with a dangerous weapon.

 B. Whoever commits an aggravated battery shall be fined not more than five thousand dollars, imprisoned with or without hard labor for not more than ten years, or both.
-At least one year of the sentence imposed shall be served without benefit of parole, probation, or suspension of sentence if the offender knew or should have known that the victim is an active member of the United States Armed Forces or is a disabled veteran and the aggravated battery was committed because of that status.
+At least one year of the sentence imposed shall be served without benefit of parole, probation, or suspension of a sentence if the offender knew or should have known that the victim is an active member of the United States Armed Forces or is a disabled veteran and the aggravated battery was committed because of that status.